 Sometimes a good cleaning with warm water and a detergent can loosen built-up grime that settles a deck’s surface.
 Usually, though, I find a power washer does a better job while also removing oxidized wood cells and old finishes.
 To avoid damaging the decking, I always hold the wand about eight to ten inches from the surface and keep it in constant motion.

 Decks have a tendency to darken over time due to oxidation and exposure to ultraviolet sunlight.
 Also, it’s possible for fine dirt to get ground into the wood grain.
 This problem can be remedied with a cleaner brightener formulated specifically for decks.
 I like to apply the solution with a garden sprayer, scrub it a bit with a long-handled brush, and then rinse with a garden hose

 If a deck has been previously finished with an opaque stain, even power washing and cleaning/brightening may leave a few stubborn spots of old finish.
 An orbital or vibrating sander with 80 grit paper will usually make a big improvement.

 Modern materials like the combination stain/sealer I used in this project, stain, and seal in a single step.
 These products can be applied to a damp surface which means there’s no need to wait for the deck to dry after cleaning and brightening.
 My favorite tool for putting down this material is a staining pad attached to a long handle.

 Let Dry and Enjoy

 Dry time for a newly stained and sealed deck depends on the temperature and humidity, but it can be as little as two hours.
-A deck that’s properly cleaned, stained and sealed will not only look great, it will actually last longer and stand up to the rigors of sun, weather and foot traffic.
+A deck that’s properly cleaned, stained, and sealed will not only look great, but it will also actually last longer and stand up to the rigors of the sun, weather, and foot traffic.